johnnyshankman/discord-bot-heroku-template/README.md

 # Discord Bot Heroku Template

 Built to run perpetualy as a worker process on Heroku for very cheap (originally designed for their sunsetted Free Tier).
 Has a clear separation of concerns between the bot and the commands it can run.
 This allows for easy extensibility and maintainability.
+Has 100% test coverage so you can trust that this bot works exactly as intended, and start adding new tests for new commands from a clean slate.

 Written in typescript and runs as a daemon process using `ts-node`.